Last updated on

 Menstrual products are designed to absorb liquid and not to break down in it.
 Flushing these down the toilet will cause them to expand, clogging your pipes.

 - Sanitary napkins (pads)

 Diapers are similar to menstrual products and should be kept out of your drains.

-Condoms are made to endure wear and don’t break down in water.
+Condoms are made to endure wear and don’t break down in the water.
 Dispose of them properly to avoid clogging your toilet.

 Hair is impermeable in water.
 In addition, it can become tangled and turn into a net of sorts, gathering other debris to wreak havoc on your plumbing system.